cotterell/csua/README.md

 weekly review sessions, and aid in the creation of course content.
 Review sessions will be entirely PLA-lead and cover material that the PLAs believe students are struggling with or would benefit from additional reinforcement.

+The requirements for this track are listed below.
+Instructors are encouraged to contact the CSUA Program Director if they have any questions regarding any of these requirements.

 * **Under most circumstances, PLAs may not grade.** Exceptions may be made by the course instructor only when the grading is sufficiently low stakes (e.g., an attendance grade) and under the direct supervision of the course instructor or an instructor-appointed graduate teaching assistant.
-Instructors are encouraged to contact the CSUA Program Director if they have any questions regarding this requirement.

 * **Regular, documented evaluation and feedback is required.**  All participants are expected to participate in weekly meetings with their course instructor / mentor.
 Direct feedback should be